Group Life Insurance

 Inpatriate/Expatriate Medical & Extended Health Claim Form (doc)

-SSQ Insurance Group is available 24 hours a day, 365 days a year for any medical, travel or personal emergency.
-If a member becomes ill or injured, call SSQ Financial Group at one of the following numbers which are shown on the Membership Card:
+SSQ/Beneva Insurance Group is available 24 hours a day, 365 days a year for any medical, travel or personal emergency.
+If a member becomes ill or injured, call SSQ/Beneva Financial Group at one of the following numbers which are shown on the Membership Card:

 1-866-783-9473